hyperledger-archives/fabric-chaintool-original/README.md

 Provides: [self] # 'self' is a keyword that means there should be $name.cci (e.g. com.obc.chaincode.example02.cci)
 ```

-All chaincode.conf files may have an arbitrary number of comments (via "#") or whitespace, but must start with "Schema: 1" to denote compatibility.
+All chaincode.conf files may have an arbitrary number of comments (via "#") or whitespace which are summarily ignored.
+Aside from whitespace, the real content of your file must start with "Schema: 1" to denote compatibility.
 After this, there are 3 primary groups of fields:

 - project name/version
 - platform